star-bnl/star-travex/src/stiscan/README.md

-StiScan: Detector Material Evaluation at STAR
+stiscan: Detector Material Evaluation at STAR
 =============================================

 How to use
 ==========

-To build the library and the executable follow the installation instructions in the project's [README.md](../README.md).
-Once the `StiScan` library is built it can be loaded and the `StiScanTreeMaker` can be added to the reconstruction chain by using the `StiScanTreeMaker` option as:
+To build the library and the executable follow the installation instructions in the project's [README.md](../../README.md).
+Once the `stiscanlib` library is built it can be loaded and the `StiScanTreeMaker` can be added to the reconstruction chain by using the `StiScanTreeMaker` option as: